Dental Fillings

 Can I claim dental fillings through my HSA?

 Yes.
 Because dental fillings qualify as METC-eligible expenses, they can be reimbursed through a Health Spending Account.
-Submit your dentist's receipt showing the procedure and amount paid.

 Source